jekyll/jekyll/docs/_tutorials/orderofinterpretation.md

 </script>{% endraw %}
 ```

 This won't work because the `assign` tag is only available during the Liquid rendering phase of the site.
-In this JavaScript example, the script executes when a user clicks a button ("Click me") on the page.
+In this JavaScript example, the script executes when a user clicks a button ("Click me") on the HTML page.
 At that time, the Liquid logic is no longer available, so the `assign` tag wouldn't return anything.

 However, you can use Jekyll's site variables or Liquid to *populate* a script that is executed at a later time.
 For example, suppose you have the following property in your front matter: `someContent: "This is some content"`.
 You could do this: